zichongkao/selectstarsql/innocence.md

 Another common variation is to count a subset of the table.
 For instance, counting Harris county executions.
 We could run `SELECT COUNT(*) FROM executions WHERE county='Harris'` which filters down to a smaller dataset consisting of Harris executions and then counts all the rows.
 But what if we want to simultaneously find the number of Bexar county executions?

 The solution is to apply a `CASE WHEN` block which acts as a big if-else statement.
+It has two formats and the one I like is:

+    CASE
+        WHEN <clause> THEN <result>
+        WHEN <clause> THEN <result>
+        ...
+        ELSE <result>
+    END

-You start with `CASE` and end with `ELSE <result> END`.
-In between you can place as many `WHEN <clause> THEN <result>` branches as you want.
-The `ELSE <result>` serves as a catch-all when none of the `WHEN` clauses return true.
-Recall from the previous chapter that clauses are expressions that can be evaluated to be true or false.
-If the `WHEN` clause is `TRUE`, the block will return the result of the corresponding `THEN`.
+This is admittedly one of the clunkier parts of SQL.
+A common mistake is to miss out the `END` command and the `ELSE` condition which is a catchall in case all the prior clauses are false.
+Also recall from the previous chapter that clauses are expressions that can be evaluated to be true or false.
+This makes it important to think about the boolean value of whatever you stuff in there.

 <sql-exercise
 data-question="This query counts the number of Harris and Bexar county executions.
 Replace <code>SUM</code>s with <code>COUNT</code>s and edit the <code>CASE WHEN</code> blocks so the query still works."